pentacent/keila-web/content/docs/senders.md

 next: contacts
 ---

-# Senders: Send Your Newsletters With Your Favorite Email Service
+# Senders: Bring Your Own Email Service

+*Senders* are how Keila sends out emails.

+For larger projects it’s recommended to either use your own dedicated email infrastructure or rely on an externally managed email service.
+For smaller projects you could even use your personal email (via IMAP) to send your newsletters.

-Before you can send your first campaign with Keila, you need to define a *Sender*.
+You need to create a Sender before you can send your first campaign with Keila.

 On your project overview page, click on `Manage Senders` and then on *Create new Sender*.